JR9989/SDRWeatherUAHSeniorDesign/README.md

 ## Antenna and SDR
 The antenna used for this project is https://www.amazon.com/dp/B08NLDTDM7/.
 The SDR that was used was https://www.nooelec.com/store/sdr/sdr-receivers/nesdr-smart-xtr-sdr.html

+## Goes Tool Configuration
+The configuration files for the Goes Tools can be found in the goestoolconfig directory.
 ## Current Project Status
 This project is in ongoing development.